oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/matmul/README.md

 ## Example Output

-Example Output when running on **Intel® PAC with Intel® Arria® 10 GX FPGA** for the multiplication of 8 matrices 819200 times (each matrix consisting of 64x64 single-precision floating point numbers, computed using a systolic array of 8x8 PEs).
+Example output when running on **Intel® PAC with Intel® Arria® 10 GX FPGA** for the multiplication of 8 matrices 819200 times (each matrix consisting of 64x64 single-precision floating point numbers, computed using a systolic array of 8x8 PEs).

 ```
 Device name: pac_a10 : Intel PAC Platform (pac_f000000)